muan/deploying-with-now/readme.md

 Deploys your project and marks it as public.
 The `--public` flag prevents you from having to confirm that your project will be public.

 "Public" means that people will be able to view your source code and logs via `deployment_url/_logs`.
+For example, https://muan-testing.now.sh/_logs.

 ### `now ln`